What are the hours of the Shorter Libraries?

 To request an interlibrary loan, see the links and instructions on the Request Forms page.

 Yes.
-In addition to the resources of the Shorter University Libraries, you have usage privileges at the following libraries within Georgia.
+In addition to the resources of the Shorter University Library, you have usage privileges at the following libraries within Georgia.
 A link to each library’s catalog has been provided when available.

 Andrew College, Cuthbert